AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Class-based_Views/Mixins_Class-based_Views/README.md

 ```
 Notice how we set `self.object` within `get()` so we can use it again later in `get_context_data()` and `get_queryset()`.
 If you don't set `template_name`, the template will default to the normal [`ListView`]() choice, which in this case would be `"books/book_list.html"` because it's a list of books; `ListView` knows nothing about [`SingleObjectMixin`](), so it doesn't have any clue this view is anything to do with a `Publisher`.

 The `paginate_by` is deliberately small in the example so you don't have to create lots of books to see the pagination working!
-Here's the tempalte you'd want to use:
+Here's the template you'd want to use:
 ```
 {% extends "base.html" %}